STMicroelectronics/STMems_Machine_Learning_Core/application_examples/asm330lhhxg1/README.md

+# ASM330LHHXG1

+High-accuracy 6-axis automotive inertial measurement unit (IMU) with embedded machine learning core and dual operating modes.

+For more info, please visit the device page at https://www.st.com/en/mems-and-sensors/asm330lhhxg1.html

-Application examples available for ASM330LHHX  ([available here](./../asm330lhhx)) can be used also for ASM330LHHXG1.
+Note: the MLC application examples available for ASM330LHHX  ([available here](./../asm330lhhx)) can be used also for ASM330LHHXG1.